DPlugins-Archive/asura-docs/docs/guide/getting-started.md

 #### Column Data Type

-As of MySQL 5.7.8, MySQL supports a native JSON data type defined by RFC 7159 that enables efficient access to data in JSON (JavaScript Object Notation) documents.
+A native JSON data type support is only available since MySQL 5.7.8.

 You may configure the database migration by commenting the `$table->json( 'payload' );` and uncomment the `$table->longText( 'payload' );` code: